- Checking Overview

 Yes.
 If you exceed the maximum number (six) of transfers due to Regulation D and all other overdraft sources have been exhausted, the Privilege Pay feature will be used.

-Privilege Pay is a service offered to qualifying members.
+Effective April 1, 2016, new members will become eligible for Privilege Pay after 30 days provided they meet other standard qualifications.
 A notification letter is sent to you when you initially qualify for Privilege Pay.
 HVFCU does not guarantee payment of any overdrawn item.
 The credit union retains the right to refuse payment of an overdraft at any time, even though HVFCU may have previously paid overdraft requests.

 1 Privilege Pay is not available on Business, Estate, Club, Custodial, Infant Compromise, Memorial, or Guardian / Conservator accounts.